Skip to product information

 SKU:IBTF

-Why Fructose Intolerance Breath Test Matters?
+Why Breath Test for Fructose Intolerance Matters?

 Fructose malabsorption is a common yet underdiagnosed cause of digestive discomfort.
 Identifying intolerance allows individuals to make targeted dietary changes, reducing symptoms and improving quality of life.
 This test provides clarity by detecting fermentation in the gut linked to poor fructose absorption.